jamocko/Moon/_posts/2018-07-18-DSS-getting-data.md

 layout: post
 title:  "Notes on Getting Data"
 date:   2018-07-18
-excerpt: "Click Read More to view my R Notebook containing notes for the Getting and Cleaning Data Coursera Course that is part of the Data Science Specialization, offered by John's Hopkins University"
+excerpt: "Click Read More to view my R Notebook containing notes from the <b>Getting and Cleaning Data Coursera Course</b> that is part of the Data Science Specialization, offered by John's Hopkins University"
 project: false
 training: true
 feature: